Astra Managed Clusters database limits

 • Data at rest is protected by encrypted volumes.

-Astra DB Classic replicates data across three availability zones within each deployed region to promote uptime and ensure data integrity.
+Within each deployed region, Astra DB replicates data across three availability zones.
+This promotes uptime and ensures data integrity.

 Consistency levels

-With CQL and DataStax drivers, you can use all read consistency levels and all write consistency levels except ONE, ANY, and LOCAL_ONE.
+Cassandra Query Language (CQL) for Astra DB (accessible through the CQL shell and Cassandra drivers) supports all read consistency levels, and it supports all write consistency levels except ONE, ANY, and LOCAL_ONE.

 LOCAL_QUORUM is generally sufficient for balanced workloads due to Astra DB’s eventual consistency model.
 It has lower latency than multi-region consistency levels because it only requires acknowledgement from replicas in the target read/write region.